 Day Five – Through East Flanders to glorious Ghent

-From a mooring at St Amands, either set off by bike or stay aboard the MS Fluvius to cruise to historic Dendermonde.
+From a mooring at St Amands, either set off by bike or stay aboard your floating hotel to cruise to historic Dendermonde.
 From Dendermonde, enjoy more scenic cycling as you push your pedals along the pathways of the River Schelde and glide towards where it meets with the River Leie at the vibrant university city of Ghent.
 Although more modest than Antwerp or Bruges, Ghent combines wonderful flourishes of medieval architecture with refreshing contemporary culture and even has Roman roots.
 ‘Gravensteen’, its 12th century ‘Castle of the Count’ built by Phillip of Alsace, has round towers and battlements which seem to rise out of the river and are a must-climb moment just for the city views.
-Before you meet back up for dinner with the MS Fluvius at Merelbeke lock in the city suburbs, the historic ‘Graslei’ area has to be on the menu, as well as St Bavo’s Cathedral for a healthy helping of fine art by Van Eyck.
+Before you meet back up for dinner with the MS Fluvius or MS Lena Maria at Merelbeke lock in the city suburbs, the historic ‘Graslei’ area has to be on the menu, as well as St Bavo’s Cathedral for a healthy helping of fine art by Van Eyck.

 Overnight mooring – Ghent (Merelbeke)

 Day Six – Westward ho!
 En route to beautiful Bruges.